 Ghost assets commonly appear when a company employs a manual asset management system.
 This can then lead to increased errors, which directly impact business operations.

-But, by implementing effective Asset Management Software, a business can make the process of managing assets easier and more accurate.
-This means that ghost assets are less likely to occur.
+But, by implementing Asset Management Software, businesses can make the process of managing assets easier and more accurate.

-Most modern asset management vendors incorporate helpful features that make it easier to identify and eliminate ghost assets, including:
+Most asset management vendors incorporate features that make it easier to identify and eliminate ghost assets, including:

-Asset lifecycle management gives a clear picture of all business assets and where they are in their useful life.
-This occurs right at the very beginning of an asset’s life with the planning, through to disposal.
+Asset lifecycle management gives a clear picture of all assets and where they are in their operational life.
+This occurs at the very beginning of an asset’s life with planning, through to disposal.
 This data is stored in a centralised asset register.
 Which also includes data such as real-time location, users, unique ID numbers, and stock quantity.

-Effective inventory management can be performed by continuously tracking assets with technologies such as barcode tracking and GPS tracking.
-This allows a business to know the real-time location of each asset and provide a detailed overview of stock level metrics.
+Inventory management can be performed by continuously tracking assets with technologies such as RFID tags, Barcodes and QR codes, NFC tags, and GPS trackers.
+This lets you know the real-time location of each asset and provides a detailed overview of stock level metrics.

 Data Analytics and Reports

-Generating detailed reports ensures a business can carry out effective auditing and see how their fixed assets are performing.
-This feature can be crucial in the process of identifying ghost assets that are having a strain on finances.
+Generating detailed reports ensures a business can carry out auditing and see how its fixed assets are performing.
+This feature can be crucial in the process of identifying ghost assets that have a strain on finances.